 To prevent damage manufactures should but recommend the use of silicone coated grill tools with these grates.
 However silicone is only heat resistant up to 500 degrees and a decent grill nowadays will exceed 800, so they would melt rather quickly.

 Here is the grill brush that complies with most manufacturers recommendations and that we have found to be the most effective at cleaning this type of grill grate.
 The spiral bristle design on this brush just seems to be more better then a flat brass brush head on the triangular surface of most porcelain grates.
-Here is a link to our new post with updated content.

 In conclusion just try to be as gentle as possible on your grill grates and they will be fine.